carolinefguo/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 namespace](##namespace-resources-data-sources) is a map of key-value pairs that directly map to Terraform config keys and values.

-As a consequence of the mapping of this key to raw Terraform configuration, complex structures within Terraform configuration are grouped _per-instance_ as they are represented within the actual configuration itself.
-This has implications when defining policy correctly.
-This applies to all complex structures - lists, sets, and maps.

 As an example, consider the following resource block:

 ```hcl